-One of the most discussed watches of last year – perhaps only overshadowed by its travel-time, Pepsi-colored sibling – was Tudor’s Black Bay Fifty-Eight.
+One of Tudor’s most discussed watches of recent years, perhaps only overshadowed by its travel-time, Pepsi-colored sibling, was the Black Bay Fifty-Eight.
 The watch condenses what we love about the Black Bay into a smaller 39-mm by 11.9-mm frame (for reference, the original Black Bay was 41 mm by 14.75 mm) and retains the main attributes of Tudor’s most well-regarded watch family.
 Yup, the Snowflake hands; the blend of applied triangular, circular, and rectangular indexes; the enlarged crown stamped with the Tudor Rose; and the Tudor shield logo are all here.
 The Fifty-Eight’s old-school appeal and name come directly from the Tudor Submariner Reference 7924 “Big Crown” that was originally released in 1958, and has since become one of the most sought-after vintage Tudor timepieces.
 So, could the BB-58 become the Platonic Ideal of a Black Bay?
 For some, it likely already is; for everyone else, we’ll just have to wait and see what comes next.
 One thing is for sure, the Black Bay Fifty-Eight isn’t going anywhere.
 It’s priced at $3,250 on a leather or fabric strap and $3,575 on an Oyster-style riveted steel bracelet.

 One of the biggest surprises at SIHH 2018 had to do with the fact that, for the first time in as long as anybody could remember, Panerai shifted directions.
 Just for example, the new Base Logo model is an ideal entry-level piece with an in-house movement for the aspiring Paneristi at less than $5,000, and the update to the Luminor Due line embraced a whole new status quo for the brand.
 With dimensions at 38 mm across , last year’s Luminor Due is Panerai’s smallest timepiece in recent history.
 It features every single recognizable Panerai trait such as the crown guard, sandwich dial, raised bezel, and cushion case, yet comes in an inherently wearable diameter.
 For those who always loved the Panerai design identity, but refused to wear one with a suit, this one’s for you.
 Pricing starts at $6,000.